 Frequently Asked Questions

 You will usually get a dog that is between 1 ½ to 2 ½ years old.
 The reason is that the organizations require that amount of time to properly train your dog to be a service dog.
 At the same time, they want to make sure that these dogs are grown past their puppy days and are mature enough for their duty.
-So if you come across any organizations that offer service dog younger than 1 ½ years, you should be skeptical of the quality of their service.

 A dog’s sense of smell is about a 1000 times more sensitive than that of humans.
 With more than 225 million scent receptors in its nose (humans only have 5 million), and 1/8 of the brain devoted solely to the olfactory bulb, dogs are highly accurate when it comes to smelling.
 Combined with positive reinforcement that they will receive praises and treats for picking up the “right” scent, these animals have a 95% successful rate of deciphering whether their owners are experiencing a hypoglycemic / hyperglycemic episode.

 Does the ADA Require These Animals To be Professionally Trained?

 No. As stated in the ADA regulations, disable people have the right to train the dog themselves and are not required to use a professional service dog training program.